BostonBSD/financials/README.md

 The user needs a free account at finnhub.io, which will give them an access key.

-The finnhub.io free tier has a maximum of 60 API calls per minute.
+Finnhub's free account has a maximum of 60 API calls per minute.

 If the software returns all zero values this means the API maxiumum has been reached and is not a problem with the software.